View all connectors

 Endpoint Reference

-/enterprises/{enterprise}/copilot/billing/seats Link (PAT only, optional)
+/enterprises/{enterprise}/copilot/billing/seats Link (PAT only, optional, enterprise)

-/enterprises/{enterprise}/copilot/metrics/reports/users-1-day Link (PAT and GitHub App)
+/enterprises/{enterprise}/copilot/metrics/reports/users-1-day Link (PAT and GitHub App, enterprise)

 Errors